Some of us distrust God because we disagree with his moral values.

 The quality of our communion with him is his next priority.
 He wants us to love him with all our heart, soul, mind, and strength.

 God’s third priority is the quality of our interpersonal relationships.
-He wants us to treat others the way we want them to treat us.
+He wants us to treat others the way we want to be treated.

-God knows that if we live out these priorities, everything else he wants for and from us will fall into place, including our adoption of his moral code.
+Jesus said that if we pursue these priorities, everything else God wants for and from us will fall into place, including our adoption of his moral code.

 Eternal Treasure